ferburri/STR_Practice2_2021-2022/README.md

 ## Source Files

 I have provided some audio files to use in order to check the functionality of the system.
+It is stored in the folder *Source_Files*.